cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

   - their canonical loss functions plus regularization
   - their functional forms
   - their output distributions themselves, i.e. max entropy

+when you derive the identity function you'll have to make mention of the variance which is constant

 Like many dove deeper into the field.
 I started reading textbooks,